 MEET THE TEAM

 At Environmental Defence, we educate the public about a host of environmental issues, work with business and government leaders to advise on policy decisions and mobilize Canadians to create the cleaner, greener more prosperous country we’re striving for.
-Meet the team who works on Land.
+Meet the team who works on creating livable communities.

 Join The Community